nodewee/mixin-sdk-python/README.md

 - <https://github.com/includeleec/mixin-python3-sdk>
 - <https://github.com/learnforpractice/mixin-python>

+**It is still in development, please do not use it in production environment.**

 Runtime support: Python 3.9

 ## Progress

 - [x] Support for Ed25519 and RS512 for signature and encryption
-- [x] Support for client initialize from keystore, user OAuth token and withou auth
+- [x] Support for client initialize from keystore, user OAuth token and without auth
 - [x] HTTP Client
 - [x] Blaze(Websocket) Client
 - [x] User API